chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 Pages in the process linear address space are not necessarily resident in memory.
 For example, allocations made on behalf of a process are not satisfied immediately as the space is just reserved within the vm_area_struct.
 Other examples of non-resident pages include the page having been swapped out to backing storage or writing a read-only page.

 Linux, like most operating systems, has a Demand Fetch policy as its fetch policy for dealing with pages that are not resident.
-This states that the page is only fetched from backing storage when the hardware raises a page fault exception (see Vec=0xEC in 错误：引用源未找到) which the operating system traps and allocates a page.
+This states that the page is only fetched from backing storage when the hardware raises a page fault exception (see Vec=0xEC in [9.1 中断处理简介](#9-1-)节中的表"中断向量(vector)取值") which the operating system traps and allocates a page.

 There are two types of page fault, major and minor faults.
 Major page faults occur when data has to be read from disk which is an expensive operation, else the fault is referred to as a minor, or soft page fault.
 Linux maintains statistics on the number of these types of page faults with the task_struct->maj_flt and task_struct->min_flt fields respectively (see section [7.1 进程描述符/struct task_struct](#7-1-struct-task-struct)).

-The page fault handler in Linux is expected to recognise and act on a number of different types of page faults listed in 错误：引用源未找到.
+The page fault handler in Linux is expected to recognise and act on a number of different types of page faults listed in the following table.

 Reasons For Page Faulting: